 An experienced broadcaster, Abdel-Magied has presented on television and podcasts in Australia, Britain, and the US, including the current affairs show, Australia Wide; the ground-breaking documentary, The Truth About Racism; and Hijabistas, a series exploring Australia’s modest fashion scene.
 She is currently a regular news and current affairs commentator on the BBC, Aljazeera, and Monocle 24, and hosts podcasts such as Motor Mouth, EY’s Better Questions, and The Guilty Feminist.

-Abdel-Magied is currently a Trustee of the London Library and on the Executive Committee of the Black Writers Guild.
+Abdel-Magied is a Trustee of the London Library and on the Executive Committee of the Black Writers Guild.
 She previously served on the boards of the Queensland Museum, ChildFund Australia, and the domestic violence prevention organization, OurWatch.